-The Institute receives funding or reimbursement from Federal Government agencies for sponsored research under Government grants and contracts.
-These grants and contracts provide for reimbursement of F&A costs based on rates negotiated with the Office of Naval Research (ONR), the Institute's cognizant Federal agency.
-The Institute's F&A reimbursements have been based on fixed rates with carryforward of under or over recoveries.
+The Institute receives funding from Federal Government agencies for sponsored research under government grants and contracts.
+These grants and contracts provide for reimbursement of indirect costs based on rates negotiated with the Office of Naval Research (ONR), the Institute's cognizant Federal agency.
+The Institute's indirect cost reimbursements have been based on fixed rates with carryforward adjustments.

-The Defense Contract Audit Agency is responsible for auditing both direct and indirect charges to grants and contracts in support of ONR's negotiating responsibility.
+The Defense Contract Audit Agency is responsible for auditing grants and contracts in support of

+ONR's negotiating responsibility.
 The Institute has final audited rates through the 1998 fiscal year.
 The audits for fiscal years 1999 and 2000 have been completed with no material audit issues.

-For further information on these issues, please refer to Note F of the Report of the Treasurer, Notes to Financial Statements in Appendix B to the Official Statement.
+For further information regarding commitments and contingencies, please refer to Note G in the

+Report of the Treasurer (Appendix B to the Official Statement).